-Visit Chateau Fenelon
+Visit the Chateau Fenelon in Dordogne, Aquitaine

 Chateau Fenelon is an attractive castle in an attractive location - among the most lovely in the whole Dordogne region.
 It is set on a raised rock platform near the village of Saint Modane between Sarlat and Souillac in the eastern Dordogne region, and has far reaching views across the countryside.